davidjgoss/davidjgoss.co/blog/api-documentation-redoc-docusaurus.md

 <RedocStandalone options={options}/>
 ```

+This is a great example of web standards making things better, not by providing the whole solution, but by making it easier to use tools together and write less code.

-Unfortunately if you try to do that with most of the supported properties under `colors` you’ll hit an error, since Redoc does some processing to generate light/dark variants etc and expects the values you give it to be parseable as HEX or RGB.
+Unfortunately if you try to use the custom property names like that with most of what's under `colors`, you’ll hit an error, since Redoc [does some processing](https://github.com/Redocly/redoc/blob/master/src/theme.ts#L18) to generate light/dark variants etc and expects the values you give it to be parseable as HEX or RGB.
 I think this could be addressed though.

 ### Links

-Since Redoc supports hash links for operations and tags, you can link straight to relevant bits of your API reference from their context in your documentation content:
+Since Redoc supports deep links for operations and tags, you can link straight to relevant bits of your API reference from a relevant context in your documentation content:

 ```markdown
 See the docs for [creating a quote](/api-reference#operation/create-quote).